TropheusJ/Kinetic-API/README.md

 note: build.gradle.old and gradle.properties.old are the files from the original mod unchanged.

 ## Development Roadmap
+The regular mod is going to be split into multiple for this port.
+This repo is going to be for the rotation and contraption API/engine/whatever it is.
 I'm starting with the basics. literally.
 Stuff from create.content.contraptions.base needs to come first, everything relies on that.